 Visit the Department

 We encourage all prospective students to visit the Department of Chemistry and Biochemistry.
 Department visits are a critical component of the process of deciding which program is a good fit for you.
 We generally advise students to plan to spend at least one full day in the department so they can visit with faculty and graduate students.
-We will typically cover reasonable travel expenses for any student who has completed his or her application to the graduate program.
+We will typically cover reasonable travel expenses for any student who has completed their application to the graduate program.

 Visits can be arranged any time of year, but we recommend visiting during the regular fall or spring terms to ensure most faculty will be around and available to meet.
 Most students visit during the late fall or early spring.